kelsilistman/kelsilistman.github.io/research.md

 - **An integral over continuous paths in S^1**, Student Research Talks (StReeTs), GMU, March 2025
   Integration over the space of paths on the circle, using the disintegration theorem and a consequence of the Cameron-Martin theorem.
   <a href="pathspaceintegral.pdf" target="_blank">View flyer</a>
-  - Research advisor: Dr. Yiannis Loizides
+  - Research advisor: Dr. Yiannis Loizides (GMU)

 ---